Chapter 4 Travel-Related Infectious Diseases

 Andrea M. McCollum

 Smallpox is caused by variola virus, genus Orthopoxvirus.
-Other members of this genus that cause infection in humans are vaccinia virus, monkeypox virus, and cowpox virus.
-In 1980, the World Health Organization officially declared smallpox to be eradicated.
+Other members of this genus that can infect humans are vaccinia virus, monkeypox virus, and cowpox virus.
+In 1980, the World Health Organization officially declared the worldwide eradication of smallpox.

-Zoonotic transmission followed by person-toperson, principally respiratory; less commonly through contact with infectious skin lesions or scabs.
-African rodents and primates may harbor the virus and could infect humans, but the reservoir host is unknown.
+After zoonotic transmission, monkeypox spread from person to person is principally respiratory; contact with infectious skin lesions or scabs is another, albeit less common, means of person-to-person spread.
+African rodents and primates may harbor the virus and infect humans, but the reservoir host is unknown.

-Contact with infected animals; transmission between humans has not been observed.
+Cowpox infection occurs after contact with infected animals; person-to-person transmission has not been observed.

-Eradicated globally.
-A single confirmed case of smallpox would almost certainly be the result of an intentional act (bioterrorism) and would be considered an emergency.
+The last documented case of naturally occurring (endemic) smallpox was in 1977.
+A single confirmed case of smallpox today could be the result of an intentional act (bioterrorism) and would be considered a global public health emergency.

-Human infections with cowpox and cowpox-like viruses have been reported in Europe and the Caucasus (cowpox and Akhmeta virus in Georgia).
-Travelers who have direct (hands-on) contact with affected bovines, felines, rodents, or captive exotics (zoo animals) may be at risk for cutaneous infection.
+Human infections with cowpox and cowpoxlike viruses have been reported in Europe and the Caucasus (cowpox and Akhmeta virus in Georgia).
+Travelers with direct, hands-on contact with affected bovines, felines, rodents, or captive exotics (zoo animals) may be at risk for cutaneous infection.

-Infections present with acute onset of fever >101°F (38.3°C), malaise, head and body aches, and sometimes vomiting.
-This phase is followed by a rash characterized by firm, deep-seated vesicles or pustules in the same stage of development.
+Acute onset of fever >101°F (38.3°C), malaise, head and body aches, and sometimes vomiting is followed by development of a particular, characteristic rash: firm, deep-seated vesicles or pustules in the same stage of development.
 Clinically, the most common rash illness likely to be confused with smallpox is varicella (chickenpox).

-Clinically similar to smallpox, with a febrile prodrome followed by a widespread vesiculopustular rash involving the palms and soles.
-One feature distinctive to monkeypox is marked lymphadenopathy.
+As with smallpox, people experience a febrile prodrome followed by a widespread vesiculopustular rash involving the palms and soles.
+Marked lymphadenopathy is a distinguishing feature of monkeypox.

 Vaccinia and Cowpox

-Human infections with vaccinia, wild vaccinialike viruses, cowpox, and cowpoxlike viruses are most often self-limited, characterized by localized pustular (and in cowpox, occasionally ulcerative) lesions.
+Human infections with vaccinia, wild vaccinialike viruses, cowpox, and cowpoxlike viruses are most often self-limited, characterized by localized vesicular-pustular (and in cowpox, occasionally ulcerative) lesions.
 Fever and other constitutional symptoms may occur briefly after lesions first appear.
 Lesions can be painful and can persist for weeks.
-People who are immunocompromised or who have exfoliative skin conditions (such as eczema or atopic dermatitis) are at higher risk of severe illness or death.
+Immunocompromised patients or those with exfoliative skin conditions (such as eczema or atopic dermatitis) are at higher risk of severe illness or death.

-Orthopoxvirus infection is confirmed by PCR or virus isolation.
-Health care providers can refer to the CDC smallpox website (https://emergency.cdc.gov/agent/smallpox) for guidance in the application of a clinical algorithm designed to aid in distinguishing orthopoxvirus infections from other disseminated rash illnesses, namely chickenpox.
+PCR testing or virus isolation confirms orthopoxvirus infection.
+Health care providers can refer to the CDC smallpox website (www.cdc.gov/smallpox/index.html) for guidance on the application of a clinical algorithm designed to aid in distinguishing orthopoxvirus infections from other disseminated rash illnesses, namely chickenpox (www.cdc.gov/smallpox/clinicians/algorithm-protocol.html).
+CDC (770-488-7100) can aid in clinical and laboratory diagnosis.

-Mainly supportive, to include hydration, nutritional supplementation, and prevention of secondary infections.
-Vaccinia and cowpox lesions should remain covered until the scab detaches to diminish chances of spreading virus to other parts of the body or to another person.
-Health care providers managing orthopoxvirus infection in a patient who is at high risk for severe outcome (such as a patient who is immunocompromised or has an underlying skin condition) or ocular infections should consult with CDC to explore treatment options (770-488-7100).
-Investigational use of antivirals could be considered.
+Treatment of orthopoxvirus infections is mainly supportive: hydration, nutritional supplementation, and prevention of secondary infections.
+Vaccinia and cowpox lesions should remain covered until the scab detaches to diminish chances of spreading virus to other parts of the body or to other people.
+Orthopoxvirus infections in patients at high risk for severe outcomes (for example, immunocompromised or having an underlying skin condition) or with ocular infections represent significant management challenges.
+Clinicians should consult with CDC to explore treatment options including investigational use of antivirals.

-Smallpox vaccine is not recommended for international travelers.
-Smallpox vaccination is recommended only for laboratory workers who handle variola virus (the agent of smallpox) or closely related orthopoxviruses and health care and public health officials who would be designated first responders in the event of an intentional release of variola virus.
+Smallpox vaccine is not recommended for the average international traveler.
+It is recommended only for laboratory workers who handle variola virus (the agent of smallpox) or closely related orthopoxviruses and health care and public health officials who would be designated first responders in the event of an intentional release of variola virus.
 In addition, members of the US military may be required to receive the vaccine.

-For other orthopoxvirus infections, avoid contact with rodents and sick or dead animals, including pets and domestic ruminants (cattle, buffalo), and direct contact with ill humans.
-For more information about monkeypox and other orthopoxviruses, contact the CDC Poxvirus Inquiry Line (404-639-4129).
+To reduce the chances of contracting other orthopoxvirus infections, travelers should avoid contact with rodents and sick or dead animals, including pets and domestic ruminants (cattle, buffalo), and direct contact with ill humans.
+For more information about orthopoxviruses, contact the CDC Poxvirus Inquiry Line (404-639-4129).